ItsManueh/NS-AIO/README.md

 [SX OS]

+⚠️ Pls use the modified boot.dat from this repository for the license.dat to work

 Currently 3.1.0 Beta {Out of phase}

 Supported 1.0.0 - 11.0.x

 license.dat totally free with boot.dat modified (to boot license.dat spoofer)

-- [Remember] to have the license.dat file to start sx os.
+[Remember] to have the license.dat file to start sx os.
   If you don't have it, start with atmosphere.

 # Blocking Servers Nintendo for Avoid Banning